-From these pictures9 it is apparent the complete devastation that these poor villagers had to go through.
-Their homes were destroyed, their businesses ruined.
-They suffered chemical burns and other injuries, and in some cases were even killed.
-By cleaning up the huge reservoirs of red mud found around the globe, prevention of destruction like this is possible.
+From these pictures above9 one is able to see the complete devastation that these poor villagers had to go through.
+How they had to watch as their homes and businesses died.
+They suffered chemical burns and other injuries, and in some cases it was even fatal.
+By attacking the source, the huge reservoirs of red mud world-wide, prevention of destruction like this is possible.